ROCm/ROCmValidationSuite/doc/ugsrc/ug1main.md

 specified.
 The installed output value will either be true or false depending on if the package is installed or not.

+@subsubsection usg713 7.1.3 Examples

+**Example 1:**

+In this example, given package does not exist.

+    actions:
+    - name: action_1
+      module: rcqt
+      package: zip12345

+The output for such configuration is:

+    [RESULT] [500022.877512] [action_1] packagecheck zip12345 FALSE

+**Example 2:**

+In this example, version of the given package is incorrect.

+    actions:
+    - name: action_1
+      module: rcqt
+      package: zip
+      version: 3.0-11****

+The output for such configuration is:

+    [RESULT] [500123.480561] [action_1] packagecheck zip FALSE

+**Example 3:**

+In this example, given package exists.

+    actions:
+    - name: action_1
+      module: rcqt
+      package: zip

+The output for such configuration is:

+    [RESULT] [500329.824495] [action_1] packagecheck zip TRUE

+**Example 4:**

+In this example, given package exists and its version is correct.

+    actions:
+    - name: action_1
+      module: rcqt
+      package: zip
+      version: 3.0-11

+The output for such configuration is:

+    [RESULT] [500595.859025] [action_1] packagecheck zip TRUE

 @subsection usg72 7.2 User Check

 This feature checks for the existence of a user and the user’s group membership.